 1. Rooftop Bowls – The future of water

-As the need for water grows ever desperate, BMDesign have created roofs with huge, bowl-shaped vessels that collect rainwater in dry and arid climates.
+As the need for water grows ever desperate, BMDesign has created roofs with huge, bowl-shaped vessels that collect rainwater in dry and arid climates.

-The gorgeous double-layered roof design can collect up to 28 cubic meters of rain to offset water consumption and has the capacity to cool buildings, reducing the need for air conditioning.
+The gorgeous double-layered roof energy and environmental design can collect up to 28 cubic meters of rain to offset water consumption and has the capacity to cool buildings, reducing the need for air conditioning and thus enhancing indoor environmental quality.

 Not only are they aesthetically beautiful and financially smart, BMDesign believes this architecture will combat global warming through sustainable water sourcing.